Agriotes sordidus: Impact and management

 Agriotes sordidus larvae develop faster than most other pest species in the genus Agriotes.
 Therefore, they can reach a size that causes significant damage to crops already three to four months after they hatch from the eggs.
 This includes crops planted in late summer or early autumn.
 Like other Agriotes species, A. sordidus larvae are polyphagous, feeding on the roots and the lower stems of various grasses and other plants.
 Among agricultural crops, cereals like maize or barley are most often attacked.
 Damage to other crops like alfalfa, lettuce, sunflower and potatoes has been also reported.
 Seedlings are preferred and these can suffer mortality due to the wireworms feeding on the roots and the stems.
-In Italy, a low density of A. sordidus wireworms can already cause serious damage to maize, alongside with Agriotes brevis.
+In Italy, a low density of A. sordidus wireworms can already cause serious damage to maize, along with Agriotes brevis.
 In France and Germany A. sordidus has also been reported as a major agricultural pest.
 In Italy, the IPM threshold for maize has been determined to be 2 larvae caught in standard bait traps over 10 days.
 This threshold indicates that significant damage can be expected at that population level and that Integrated Pest Management (IPM) should be implemented.

 To prevent significant economic damage to maize and other crops by Agriotes sordidus wireworms, neonicotinoid insecticides are often applied.
 However, these are highly toxic to beneficial insects like honey bees.
 In addition, an EU directive, in effect since 2014, restricts the use of pesticides and promotes the use of Integrated Pest Management (IPM).
 An IPM approach requires: